-*Note: the grant can also be used for training individual members of the editorial team (for example, an SMM course for a social media specialist).
+*Note: The grant can also be used for training individual members of the editorial team.

 Who Can Apply: